deepkn/silverbullet-graphview/README.md

 ## Usage

-Run the `Show Global Graph` command to open up the graph view.
+Run the `Show Global Graph` command to open up the global graph view - global graph is your entire space visualized as the graph.

+Run the `Show Local Graph` command to open up the local graph view - local graph is your current page and it's immediate links, with an option to expand the graph one level at a time.

 Zoom and pan is supported by scroll and pinch gestures with the mouse(pad).

 ### Tags & Paths